 1. Strong Self-Management Skills

 It’s no secret that online education requires discipline and impeccable timing; you need to be self-motivated because no one will peer in on you all the time.
-This is considered one of the strongest indicators of workplace success by experts in careers and reflects the skills employers look for in online graduates.
+This is considered one of the strongest indicators of workplace success by experts in careers and reflects the skills that employers look for in online graduates.

 Online employees are about 17 percent more productive than their peers, according to a Gallup survey.
 Hence, it’s needless to say that an online student who can handle his workload, meet deadlines, and schedule tasks is precious to any employer.